mvolkmann/blog/src/swift/CloudKit.md

         lhs.record == rhs.record
     }

-    // When present, this is used by the Hashable protocol. func hash(into hasher: inout Hasher) {
+    // When present, this method is used by the Hashable protocol. func hash(into hasher: inout Hasher) {
         hasher.combine(record)
     }